eirikhoye/mirna_pipeline/README.md

         -o /mnt/mirtrace_out/"$dt"
 ```
 Now, in the $PROJECT/mirtrace_out directory, we will find a directory named with the date_time of this run.
 This directory contains Quality Control reports for the FASTQ files, both as .csv files and a nicely formatted .html file.
 Lets go through the content of this file now:
+First lets look at the Phred scores.
+Phred score is the likelihood of a nucleotide being called correctly, the higher the score, the more confidence we have the nucleotide is correct. miRTrace flags a sample if greater than 50 % of its nucleotides have a Phred score >= 30.
 ![Phred Scores](/images/mirtrace-phred-plot.png)
+In this plot, all datasets but one, read_len_1, passed the Phred QC test.